Sagar4173/ONYX/docs/INSTALLATION.md

 # GitLeaks updates via Go modules
 ```

-This comprehensive installation guide covers all deployment scenarios from development to enterprise production environments, ensuring successful deployment and operation of the SecureDevOps AI Platform.
+This comprehensive installation guide covers all deployment scenarios from development to enterprise production environments, ensuring successful deployment and operation of the ONYX Security Intelligence Platform.